SaichandSamudrala2022/SaichandSamudrala.github.io/_pages/cv.md

 ======

 1. Volunteered for the Big Event, Texas A&M University Mar 2023 <br>
-2. Class representative of M.Tech Microelectronics and VLSI batch, IISc, Banglore, 2019-2021 <br>
+2. Class representative of M.Tech Microelectronics and VLSI batch, IISc, Bengaluru, 2019-2021 <br>

 Member of Academic Society